 This recipe for chocolate cream cheese truffles is made with just a handful of ingredients, but they have a deep, complex flavor thanks to the cream cheese.
 This is a great alternative if you want to make chocolate truffles, but don't have the heavy cream called for in most recipes!

-I've written the recipe to produce plain chocolate truffles, but you can get creative and add additional flavoring extracts, citrus zest, nuts, dried fruit, or coconut to customize your truffles.
-You can also try dipping them in dark or white chocolate if you'd like!
+The recipe here produces plain chocolate truffles, but you can get creative and add additional flavoring extracts, citrus zest, nuts, dried fruit, or coconut to customize your truffles.
+You can also try dipping them in dark or white chocolate if you'd like.

 - 1/2 cup cocoa powder (for rolling)